-- 1. Students will follow the general rules, which have already been established for computer lab use. - 2.
-Computer lab/Internet guidelines prohibit the following: - A. Violating copyright laws. - B. Committing plagiarism. - C. Destroying data of another user. - D. Sending or displaying defamatory or offensive messages or pictures. - E. Employing or using the Internet for commercial purposes. - F. Circumventing, or attempting to circumvent, filters, software, and other devices which are in place for student safety. - G. Students establishing or accessing unapproved and/or unauthorized email accounts or blogs. - H. Give out personal information such as last name, addresses, phone numbers, etc. - I. Enter chat areas. - J. Make purchases. - K. Fill out questionnaires (unless specified by teacher for educational purposes).
+- D. Destroying data of another user. - E. Sending or displaying defamatory or offensive messages or pictures. - F. Employing or using the Internet for commercial purposes. - G. Circumventing, or attempting to circumvent, filters, software, and other devices which are in place for student safety. - H. Students establishing or accessing unapproved and/or unauthorized email accounts or blogs. - I. Give out personal information such as last name, addresses, phone numbers, etc. - J. Enter chat areas.

+K. Make purchases.

+L. Fill out questionnaires (unless specified by teacher for educational purposes).